h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_grid.rst

 -------------------------------------------------

 Grid Search serves for finding optimal values for hyper-parameters of a given H2O/SW algorithm.
-Grid Search in Sparkling Water is able to traverse hyper-space for H2OGBM, H2OXGBoost, H2ODRF, H2OGLM, H2ODeepLearning, H2OKMeans, H2OGLRM.
+Grid Search in Sparkling Water is able to traverse hyper-space for H2OGBM, H2OXGBoost, H2ODRF, H2OGLM, H2ODeepLearning, H2OKMeans, H2OGLRM and H2OPCA.
 For more details about hyper-parameters for a specific algorithm (see `H2O-3 documentation <https://docs.h2o.ai/h2o/latest-stable/h2o-docs/grid-search.html#supported-grid-search-hyperparameters>`__).